Arbuthnott, Bervie & Kinneff Parish Church

 Arbuthnott, Bervie and Kinneff Church (known as ABK Church) is a Christian community in the south of Aberdeenshire.
 It includes the town of Inverbervie, the villages of Catterline, Gourdon and Kinneff in addition to the area of Arbuthnott.

 Formation

 Originally the three churches were entirely separate parishes, however Arbuthnott and Bervie have shared a minister before having a joint Kirk Session in the last decade.
-Kinneff was linked with Stonehaven South Parish Church before joining Arbuthnott and Bervie in order for Stonehaven South Parish Church to be linked with Stonehaven Dunnottar Parish Church.
-From 2007 to June 2009 Georgie Baxendale was the minister of the parish.
-The minister from 2010 to 2016 was Dennis Rose.
-On 7 March 2019, Andrew Morrison was ordained and inducted into the parish at the age of 27, making him the third youngest minister of the Church of Scotland.
+Kinneff was linked with Stonehaven South Parish Church before joining Arbuthnott and Bervie in order for Stonehaven South Parish Church to be linked with Stonehaven Dunnottar Parish Church..

 Arbuthnott Church

 Located in the estate of Arbuthnott, the church is one of the oldest churches still in use for regular public worship in Scotland dating back to the pre-reformation days.
 Consecrated in 1242 the church was dedicated to the memory of St Ternan.
 The oldest part of the building is the chancel, with the rest of the building added around 1500.
 After the reformation the first minister was a member of the Arbuthnott family, who later went on to become a moderator of the Church of Scotland.
-Services of worship are held on Sundays at 9:30am.

-On 24 October 2021, a new extension was officially opened by the Rev. Linda Broadley, former locum minister at ABK Church.
-During her tenure, between the ministries of Dennis Rose and Andrew Morrison, fundraising began to ensure that toilet facilities were available for those who use the building.
-The extension, located towards the rear of the sanctuary, consists of a disabled friendly toilet and a small kitchenette (with sink and storage).